An AEC framework for fields with commuting automorphisms: The AEC framework

 \begin{lemma} If $\K$ is an FCA-class, then $\K$ has JEP. \end{lemma}

 \begin{proof} Since every model in $\K$ contains the model $\A_0$, this is a straightforward consequence of Lemma \ref{AP}. \end{proof}

 We will be working in an FCA-class which we, from now on, denote by $\K$.
-Since it has AP and JEP, there is, for each cardinal $\k$, a $\k$-universal and $\k$ model homogeneous monster model.
-We will assume we are working in such a monster model for large enough $\k$, and we will denote this model by $\M$.
+Since it has AP and JEP, there is, for each cardinal $\k$, a $\k$-universal and $\k$- model homogeneous monster model.
+We will assume we are working in such a monster model for $\k$ large enough for the monster to contain all models we are interested in.
+All elements of $\K$ (even if small) are not contained in $\M$ but $\M$ will contain isomorphic copies of them.
+As is standard practice in model theory, we will assume that the models we consider are strong submodels of $\M$.
+This is analogous to the fact that for the purpose of studying countable fields of characteristic $0$, we can consider them as subfields (and, moreover, elementary submodels) of the field of complex numbers even though there, strictly speaking, are proper class many such fields and all of them are not technically subsets of the complex field.

 We note that $\M$ is existentially closed in $\K$ (i.e. if there is some larger model $\M' \in \K$ such that $\M \subseteq \M'$, then $\M$ is existentially closed in $\M'$.
 Now we can define Galois types as orbits of automorphisms of the monster model.
 If $A \subseteq \M$, we will denote the set of automorphisms of $\M$ that fix $A$ pointwise with $Aut(\M/A)$.
 Occasionally, we will be working in the pure field language in a monster model for algebraically closed fields, which we will denote by $\mathbb{F}$.
 We can take it to be the algebraic closure (as a field) of $\M$.

 Now, we can use results from the previous section.
 We refer the reader to Definitions \ref{eclos} and \ref{eclos2} for $\E^+$-types.